-Certainly one of the things you never want to take lightly is the health and well-being of your brain.
+One of the things you never want to take lightly is the health and well-being of your brain.
 The effects for any type of brain injury can be devastating.
 Concussions are all too often neglected until further damage has been done.
-Concussions warrant immediate action even though the symptoms may lie dormant.
-Any concern about concussive damage requires rapt attention.

-Because they are a lot more common than most people know, concussion symptoms are one of those things, which many of us will simply chalk up to a bad day.
-However if you are caught in settings where any of the causes elicit greater reaction than normal, you should pay attention to these symptoms.
-Potential symptoms include:
+Because they are a lot more common than most people know, concussion symptoms or signs are one of those things that many of us will simply chalk up to a bad day.
+However, you should pay attention to these symptoms.
+Potential symptoms of Concussion include:

 - Headaches, especially intense, prolonged headaches which aren’t alleviated through typical treatment